 Last week I was invited by a friend to take a trip to a little village outside Ely to visit a community orchard, we took the kids after school and walked through this little orchard picking apples, eating them straight from the trees.
 My girl was a little wary at first, reluctant to eat an apple that hadn't been washed, it didn't take long though before she was munching on an apple, choosing which ones to pick and deciding what we would do with them when we got home.
 Apple pies were top of the list 😉 It was a lovely day, we met locals walking their dogs, stopping to chat and maybe checking that we hadn't stripped the orchard bare, (sadly, that happens occasionally, we were told )

-Spending time in that orchard brought me right back to being a kid in Ireland, not that we had community orchards, I grew up in the suburbs of a city, but it reminded me of apple tart.
+Spending time in that orchard brought me right back to being a kid in Ireland, not that we had community orchards, I grew up in the suburbs of a city, but it reminded me of the traditional Irish apple tart.
 It reminded me of visiting family friends and cousins, it reminded me of unexpected visitors and how an apple tart always appeared on the kitchen table as if by magic.
 I grew up in a time when people just called, unannounced, there was not much arranging of visits, there were no text messages to arrange dates and times, people just called to see you or you just popped in, whether is was checking in on friends or bringing news, good or bad, that is just what happened and somehow there was always apple tart and tea.
 I miss that, I miss the unexpected visitor.